tdjsnelling/sqtracker/README.md

 #### A MongoDB database

 [MongoDB](https://www.mongodb.com/) is a popular and powerful document-oriented database.
+Version 5.2 or higher is required.

 #### The sqtracker API service